gjvnq/dsws/README.md

 Demi Static WebSite tool and browser extension

 * browser extension in typescript
-* python/go/node for the cli tool
+* go for the cli tool

 ## Useful links during development